Retail Leases Act: Laws and Obligations Of Tenant

 The landlord must maintain the premises including fixtures and fittings in the condition they were in when the lease was entered into, fair wear and tear excepted.
 If a landlord does not repair a premises:

 If there are common areas shared with other tenants the landlord must keep the common areas in the same condition as at the commencement of the lease.
-This includes lifts and bathrooms.
+This could include a lobby, stairwells, lifts and bathrooms.

-The landlord must continue to keep in repair as it should have been in previous term
+The landlord must continue to keep the premises in repair as it should have been in the previous term.

 Essential safety measures